 … and thereby improves the health of our soils and absolutely minimizes the escape of nutrients into Lake Champlain, which borders our farm.
 Managed intensive grazing also results in exceptionally well-marbled, tender, delicious and nutritious meat because our cattle consume much more fresh and nutrient-dense forage than do most other grass-fed beef cattle.
 Although we are not required to do so, we utilize government-certified nutrient management practices to ensure that our farm does not pollute adjoining lands, air or waters either today or in the future.

 We transport our animals to a USDA-inspected, certified Animal Welfare Approved custom processor for the production of dry-aged, hard-frozen, vacuum-packed packages of our beef.
-Our meat is sold to CSAs and directly to local consumers at our farm stand, at Farmers Markets, via email customer lists and through the internet.
+Our meat is sold to CSAs, restaurants, summer camps and directly to local consumers at our farm stand, at Farmers Markets, via email customer lists and through the internet.